ialnazer/Softia_REST_Test/README.md

 - Type the following instructions in your bash:

-` cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend`
+`cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend`

 `npm install`

-- open the Code/Softia_REST_Backend/congif/db.config.js file and set your machine name instead of "DESKTOP-TPNAAHT" in the server field
+- Set up the config file by opening the Code/Softia_REST_Backend/config/db.config.js file and typing your machine name instead of "DESKTOP-TPNAAHT" in the server field that ends with '\\SQLEXPRESS'

+- Again from the bash:

+`node server.js`

-- node server.js, now the server is listening on Port 8000
+Now the server is listening on Port 8000

 **3- Run the Web Application:**